JorgelRight34/blogging-website/README.md

   ### static directory
   the static directory stores the static files, such as images, css files, and javascript files, static files are files that are not dynamic.
   ### css directory
-  It contains the css files
+  It contains the css files.
   ### js directory
-  It contains the javascript files
+  It contains the javascript files.
   ### images
   It contains the saved images, the images users upload to post posts, or to update/define their profile photo, this files are organized in the following way:
   ### images/users
-  This directory contains directories with the name of each registered user, in which each directory holds two other more directories, profile photos directory and post files directory
+  This directory contains directories with the name of each registered user, in which each directory holds two other more directories, profile photos directory and post files directory.
   ### images/users/<user>/profile photos
-  This directory stores the <user> profile photo
+  This directory stores the <user> profile photo.
   ### images/users/<user>/post files
-  This directory stores the images and video files of the published posts made by <user>
+  This directory stores the images and video files of the published posts made by <user>.

 ### migrations
-This directory stores the versions and more related to the alembic dependency related to the sqlite3 database migrations
+This directory stores the versions and more related to the alembic dependency related to the sqlite3 database migrations.

 ### config.py
 This file has configurations definitions for each configuration defined in the file, such as development configurations, production configurations, and testing configurations,